sanjaysampat/SanjaySwiftUI/README.md

     * Remote Notification error when calling 'UIApplication.shared.registerForRemoteNotifications()'
         * Failed to register for notifications: no valid “aps-environment” entitlement string found for application
-            * To resolve add "Push Notifications" capability at - Project Settings - targets - Signing and Capabilities.
+            * To resolve add "Push Notifications" capability at - Project Settings - targets - Signin and Capabilities.

 19. Webbrowser : ( Work continued - 'Menu List' option 'Browse web')

+20. ListView :
+    * Demo Signin User (SigninViewer) - Company Description (in html justified text) displayed with SSWebViewBrowse like a normal text control.

-20. Sample form with Inline error validation using combine. ( Ref: https://www.youtube.com/watch?v=YJRApch2cc4&feature=youtu.be )
+21. Sample form with Inline error validation using combine. ( Ref: https://www.youtube.com/watch?v=YJRApch2cc4&feature=youtu.be )

-21. XCTestCase - testing case creation started. ( Ref: SanjaySwiftUITests, TrialWorkTests )
+22. XCTestCase - testing case creation started. ( Ref: SanjaySwiftUITests, TrialWorkTests )

 * Important Note :-
     1. When SwiftUI does not have many views in a screen, the loading of App is faster. ( SwiftUI only loads views when they are seen on screen )